-Bone broth is all the craze right now…but does it live up to it’s hype?
+Bone broth is all the craze right now, but do its benefits live up to its hype?
 Let’s take a deep dive into what bone broth is and the potential benefits of bone broth.

 Depending on the method of cooking and length of cooking, the viscosity may vary.
-Collagen is released out of the bones and joints during the cooking process which makes the liquid thicker and possibly gelatin like when cooled.
+The bones and joints release collagen during the cooking process, which makes the liquid thicker and possibly gelatin-like when cooled.

 Bone broth is an anti-inflammatory drink and is packed full of vitamins, minerals, type II collagen, and amino acids.
-Bone broth has been used for centuries to improve gut health, help speed up recovery from injuries, improve join pain, improve immune function, aid in sleep.
+It has been used for centuries to improve gut health, help speed up recovery from injuries, improve joint pain, improve immune function, and aid in sleep.

 What is Type II Collagen?

 Bone broth protein is a protein that is made from bone broth.
-It’s packed full of collagen, gelatin, glucosamine, chondroitin, amino acids and minerals.
-Bone broth protein is great for joint health, gut health, skin health, brain health and healthy aging.
+It’s packed full of collagen, gelatin, glucosamine, chondroitin, amino acids, and minerals.
+It is great for joint health, gut health, skin health, brain health, and healthy aging.

 What is the Bone Broth Diet?

-Bone broth is made from boiling the bones from animals until collagen and gelatin is released.
+Bone broth is made from boiling animal bones until collagen and gelatin is released.
 It becomes gelatinous and thick when cooled.
-Stock is made by cooking bones with meat in water.
-It is typically not cooked as long and has a thinner consistency than bone broth.

 How to Make Bone Broth